CBZ-D-velop/Ansible-Role-Labocbz-Install-Kubernetes-Cluster/README.md

 ### 2024-01-08: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2024-02-24: Fix and CI

+* Added support for new CI base
+* Edit all vars with __
+* Tested and validated on Docker DIND
+* Removed docker socket local and port
+* Validated on local, evenif portainer stack is not deployed (ImageInspectError)

 ## Authors